foreverfl/vscode/docs/datascience/jupyter-notebooks.md

 ### Enable/disable line numbers

-When you are in command mode, you can enable or disable line numbering within a single code cell by using the `kbstyle(L)` key.
+When you are in command mode, you can enable or disable line numbering within a single code cell by using the `L` key.

 ![Line numbers enabled in code cell](images/jupyter/cell-toggle-line-num.png)

-To toggle line numbering for the entire notebook, use `kbstyle(Shift+L)` when in command mode on any cell.
+To toggle line numbering for the entire notebook, use `Shift+L` when in command mode on any cell.

 ![Line numbers enabled for notebook](images/jupyter/notebook-toggle-line-num.png)